choosedigital/api-spec/resources/Music.md

 {"ping":"pong"}
 ```

-### Genre
+### Genres

-This is a simple way to get all the Vailid Genres
+This is a simple way to get all the Valid Genres

 Request URL: http://apistg.choosedigital.net/music/genres